Goodison Park: Non-football usage

 Men in dark blue and white suits stand across the pitch in formation, creating the image of a Union Flag.
 80,000 people attended Goodison Park to see King George V.

-On 11 July 1913 Goodison Park became the first English football ground to be visited by a reigning monarch when King George V and Queen Mary attended.
+On 11 July 1913, Goodison Park became the first English football ground to be visited by a reigning monarch when King George V and Queen Mary attended.
 The attending royals had opened Gladstone Dock on the same day.
 A tablet was unveiled in the Main Stand to mark the occasion.
-During the First World War Goodison frequently hosted Territorial Army training drill sessions.
+During the First World War, Goodison frequently hosted Territorial Army training drill sessions.

-On 19 May 1938 George VI and Queen Elizabeth attended Goodison Park to present new colours to the 5th Battalion the King's Regiment (Liverpool) and the Liverpool Scottish (Queens Own Cameron Highlanders) in front of 80,000 spectators.
+On 19 May 1938, George VI and Queen Elizabeth attended Goodison Park to present new colours to the 5th Battalion the King's Regiment (Liverpool) and the Liverpool Scottish (Queens Own Cameron Highlanders) in front of 80,000 spectators.

 In 1921, Goodison Park played host to Lancashire's rugby league team when they took on Australia national rugby league team and lost 29–6.

 Goodison Park was chosen as one of two English venues for the Sox-Giants 1924 World Tour.
 On 23 October 1924, 2,000 spectators witnessed US baseball teams Chicago White Sox and New York Giants participate in an exhibition match.
 One player managed to hit a ball clear over the large Goodison Road Stand.
 The other English venue selected was Stamford Bridge.

 In September 1939, Goodison Park was commandeered by military, the club's minutes read: "The Chairman reported that our ground has been commandeered as an anti-aircraft (Balloon Barrage section), post."
 During World War Two, an American forces baseball league was based at Goodison Park.
 In addition, a baseball game between two Army Air Force nines watched by over 8,000 spectators raised over $3,000 for British Red Cross and St. John's Ambulance fund.

 The Liverpool Trojans and Formby Cardinals were the last two teams to play baseball at Goodison Park.
 This was in the Lancashire Cup Final in 1948.

 Goodison Park is used as a venue for weddings.
 More than 800 fans' ashes have been buried at Goodison Park and since 2004 the club have had to reject further requests because there is no room for any more.
 Tommy Lawton wanted his ashes to be scattered at Goodison but his son chose to donate them to the national football museum because of Goodison's uncertain future.

-Goodison Park was also the venue for the boxing match between "Pretty" Ricky Conlan (played by native Evertonian and Everton fan Tony Bellew) and Adonis Creed (Michael B. Jordan) in the 2015 movie Creed.
+Goodison Park was also the venue for the boxing match between "Pretty" Ricky Conlan (played by native Evertonian and Everton fan Tony Bellew) and Adonis Creed (Michael B. Jordan) in the 2015 film Creed.
 The stadium hosted the first outdoor boxing event in Liverpool since 1949 when Bellew defeated Ilunga Makabu on 29 May 2016 to claim the vacant WBC Cruiserweight title.